Emotional Intelligence and the Role of Emotions in Negotiation

 The role of empathy in negotiation

 Empathy strengthens connection and supports more constructive dialogue.
-Your document notes that empathy “establishes rapport and builds trust essential for productive discussions.”
+Empathy “establishes rapport and builds trust essential for productive discussions.”
 When negotiators acknowledge the other party’s concerns and show they understand the emotional context, the conversation becomes more open and collaborative.

 Empathy does not mean agreement.
 It means understanding.
 That understanding creates the conditions for joint problem‑solving.